 Certain sports are excluded, and we do not cover these under any circumstances.

 If you are going out of bounds or outside marked areas of the resort, we recommend you do so with a fully qualified local guide because, in our view, you will be taken to the best areas and have a higher degree of comfort concerning your safety.
 However, we do not insist that you take a guide.
-You are insured for backcountry skiing without a guide if you are not going alone or going against advice.
+You are insured for backcountry skiing without a guide if you purchase the Extreme Sports upgrade.
 Please remember, even some areas within a resort may be considered out of bounds because they are hazardous.
 In most parts of North America, going out of bounds goes against local law and you may, at best, have your lift pass confiscated.
 Typically, there is a physical fence with warning signs, so you will know where the boundaries lie.

 It is your responsibility to obey the information and instructions given by the resort authorities and follow any signs and information you encounter on the mountain.
 The source of this information will vary from resort to resort and country to country, and it is your responsibility to find this information out.
 If a section is marked closed, there will be an excellent reason for it (e.g., high avalanche danger), and ignoring such signs could be very dangerous.
 Additionally, you should never ski out of bounds (off-piste) alone.